s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 =====================

 The GRAMS model grids from `Sargent et al. (2011)`_ and `Srinivasan et al. (2011)`_.
+These models assume a density distribution of 1/r\ :sup:`2`, a modified KMH dust grain distribution, and an assumed expansion velocity of 10 km/s.

 grams-carbon (*N*\ =12,244; 41.3 MB): A 2D carbon-rich grid using the `2DUST`_
 code for the LMC metallicity (1/2 solar) using optical constants from